benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 These are all "happy path" scenarios.
 They don't include things like authentication or validation errors.

+TODO: for usage details, see the integration test that corresponds to each of these use cases.

 # Simple Registrations
 These are straightforward registrations with minimal side-effects.
 These would support arbitrary entity creation or updates to existing entities.